sphinx-contrib/confluencebuilder/doc/configuration.rst

     Provides an override for an interactive shell to request publishing documents using an API key or password provided from a shell environment.
-    While a password is typically defined in the option
-    |confluence_server_pass|_ (either directly set, fetched from the project's
-    ``config.py`` or passed via an alternative means), select environments may wish to provide a way to accept an authentication token without needing to modify documentation sources or having a visible password value in the interactive session requesting the publish event.
+    While a password is typically defined in the option :lref:`confluence_server_pass` (either directly set, fetched from the project's ``config.py`` or passed via an alternative means), select environments may wish to provide a way to accept an authentication token without needing to modify documentation sources or having a visible password value in the interactive session requesting the publish event.
 By default, this option is disabled with a value of ``False``.

     .. code-block:: python